cambiotraining/hpc-intro/02-working_on_hpc.md

 Create a directory called `hpc_workshop` in your "scratch" directory.

 **Q4.**
-Using the commands `free -h` (available RAM memory) and `nproc --all` (number of CPU cores available) compare the capabilities of your own computer to the capabilities of the login node of our HPC.
+Use the commands `free -h` (available RAM memory) and `nproc --all` (number of CPU cores available) to check the capabilities of the login node of our HPC.
 Check how many people are logged in to the HPC login node using the command `who`.

 <details><summary>Answer</summary>